avadheshy/notes/Devops/linux_commonds.md

 ## su - user
 This command is used for swiching to user
 ## last
-This command is used for chacking logs for last login user.
+This command is used for checking logs for last login user.
 ## who
 This command is used for current login user.
 ## lsof -u user
-This command is used for chaking files open by user.
+This command is used for cheking files open by user.
 ## userdel -r user
 This command is used for deleting user and -r is used for deleting home directory files as well.
 ## groupdell group